Marseille Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Passport must be valid for at least 3 months beyond intended departure.
-Starting in 2025, these travelers will need ETIAS authorization (see next category).
+Passport must be valid for at least three months beyond intended departure from the Schengen Area.

 Arrival Process